-The great majority of the nearly five million people who visit the Grand Canyon each year arrive at the South Rim and gaze down into the Grand Canyon from Mather Point, where the entrance road hits the edge of the gorge.
-The park visitors center and most of the food and lodging are located a mile west at Grand Canyon Village.
-Beyond Grand Canyon Village, West Rim Drive winds west, leading past the J. W. Powell Memorial at Hopi Point (from where you get great views of the Colorado River, which otherwise can be surprisingly hard to see) and a series of other viewpoints before ending up at Hermit’s Rest, eight miles from Grand Canyon Village—where there are yet more stupendous views as well as restrooms, drinking fountains, and a gift shop.
+The great majority of the five million people who visit the Grand Canyon each year arrive at the South Rim and gaze down into the Grand Canyon from Mather Point, where the entrance road hits the edge of the gorge.
+The park visitors center and most of the food and lodging are located 2 mi (3.2 km) west at Grand Canyon Village.
+Beyond Grand Canyon Village, West Rim Drive winds west, leading past the J. W. Powell Memorial at Hopi Point, from where you get great views of the Colorado River, which otherwise can be surprisingly hard to see.
+A series of other viewpoints dot the drive before ending up at Hermit’s Rest, 7 mi (11.3 km) from Grand Canyon Village, where there are yet more stupendous views as well as restrooms, drinking fountains, and a gift shop.

 The West Rim Drive, which was built for tourists by the Santa Fe Railroad in 1912, is closed to cars throughout summer, but frequent shuttle buses stop at all the viewpoints.
-A six-mile hiking trail runs west from the Powell Memorial to Hermit’s Rest, and a three-mile paved nature trail links the Powell Memorial with Grand Canyon Village.
+A 6-mi (9.6-km) hiking trail runs west from the Powell Memorial to Hermit’s Rest, and a 2-mi (3.2-km) paved nature trail links the Powell Memorial with Grand Canyon Village.

-East from Mather Point, East Rim Drive runs for 25 miles, stopping first at aptly named Grandview Point, 12 miles from Grand Canyon Village and a half mile north of the East Rim Drive.
+East from Mather Point, East Rim Drive is accessible by car for 25 mi (40 km), stopping first at aptly named Grandview Point, 12 mi (19.3 km) from Grand Canyon Village and a half-mile (0.8 km) north of the East Rim Drive.
 This is, literally and figuratively, a high point of any Grand Canyon tour, giving a 270-degree panorama over the entire gorge.
 Continuing east, the road passes a small prehistoric pueblo at Tusayan Ruins before ending with a bang at Desert View Watchtower, an Ancestral Puebloan-style tower set right at the edge of the canyon.
 Though it looks ancient, the tower was created for tourists in 1932, designed by Mary Colter, also the architect of the Bright Angel Lodge and most of the wonderful old Harvey House hotels that lined Route 66 across the Southwest.

 Grand Canyon Hikes

 To get a real feel for the Grand Canyon, you have to get out of the car, get beyond the often overcrowded viewpoints that line the South Rim, and take a walk down into the depths of the canyon itself.
 The most popular and best-maintained path, the Bright Angel Trail, descends from the west end of Grand Canyon Village, following a route blazed by prospectors in the 1890s.
-It’s a 19-mile hike down to the Colorado River and back.
+It’s a 19 mi (31-km) hike down to the Colorado River and back.
 There are rest stops (with water) along the way; however, the park does not recommend anyone walking from rim to river in one day.
-A shorter day hike cuts off to Plateau Point, 1,300 feet above the river and a 13-mile round-trip from the South Rim.
-If you can finagle a reservation, you can stay overnight at Phantom Ranch, on the north side of the Colorado River, which is accessed from the South Rim by a pair of suspension bridges.
+A shorter day hike cuts off to Plateau Point, 1,300 ft (396 m) above the river and a 12-mi (19.3-km) round-trip from the South Rim.
 Camping at nearby Bright Angel Campground, which has space for more than 100 people, requires an advance permit from the park.
 Permit information is available at www.nps.gov/grca or by calling the main visitors center for details.

 Another interesting old trail drops down from Grandview Point to Horseshoe Mesa, where you can still see the remnants of an old copper mine that closed in 1907.
-This is a six-mile round-trip and gives an unforgettable introduction to the Grand Canyon.
+This is a 6-mi (9.6-km) round-trip and gives an unforgettable introduction to the Grand Canyon.

-It may give a sense of the immensity of the Grand Canyon to know that, while the North Rim is a mere 6-10 miles from the South Rim as the crow flies, to get there by road requires a drive of at least 215 miles.
+It may give a sense of the immensity of the Grand Canyon to know that, while the North Rim is a mere 6-10 mi (9.6 to 16.1 km) from the South Rim as the crow flies, to get there by road requires a drive of at least 215 mi (345 km).

-For a basic motel bed, there are four other lodges in Grand Canyon Village, offering more than 750 rooms altogether, costing $90-210.
+For a basic motel bed, there are four other lodges in Grand Canyon Village, offering more than 750 rooms altogether, that ($100-210).
 There’s also a nice lodge at the North Rim, open usually mid-May to mid-October.

 If all the in-park accommodations are full, thousands of rooms are available in Williams, Flagstaff, and right outside the park’s southern boundary at Tusayan, where you can choose from a Best Western, a Holiday Inn Express, and a Quality Inn.